017687 80075

 That remains true today.
 The event has developed over the years and is known for many other things as well – a commitment to mission, seeing Christians from different denominations working together, a continued emphasis on the exposition of scripture that is applied to people’s lives, year round teaching and training opportunities and many Keswick Fellowship events around the country and indeed the world.

 The first Convention was organised by Canon Thomas Harford-Battersby, and his friend Robert Wilson.
 Harford-Battersby was Vicar of St John’s Church in Keswick, and he chose to hold the first event in a tent erected on his lawn.
 Three or four hundred people attended, and within a few years, Christians from all over the world were making an annual pilgrimage to the little Lake District town, to hear the best Bible teachers that were available.
-In 1901 the first marquee was erected on the Skiddaw Street site.

 After attending a conference in Oxford, Harford-Battersby commented: